 Fewer Negative Environmental Impacts

 With solar panels, there is no need to cut down rainforests or uproot an entire community to dig the ground in search of energy resources.
-Instead, harnessing solar radiation for good can help far-off villages or remote areas that were initially considered unreachable by the electric grid.
+Instead, harnessing solar radiation for good can help far-off villages or remote areas initially considered unreachable by the electric grid.

 Also, solar-powered vehicles do not contribute to extra noise or air pollution, significantly impacting the lifestyle of people.
-Chemical contaminants can result in conditions like coughing, heart issues, headaches, etc. But switching to solar can improve the community’s overall health and provide kids with a safer environment to grow in.
+Chemical contaminants can result in conditions like coughing, heart issues, headaches, etc. However, switching to solar can improve the community’s overall health and provide kids with a safer environment to grow in.

 Rooftop Solar Panels